 - Delve deeper into the CEFR scale to teach more advanced concepts

-- Allocate resources to more features like Stories, Podcasts, and a host of ideas still in the works
+- Allocate resources to more features like Stories, DuoRadio, and a host of ideas still in the works

 - Expand our focus to smaller courses that aren’t often in the spotlight but which still have a dedicated band of Duolingo learners